BxCppDev/bxjsontools/README.md

 ``Bayeux/Jsontools``) consists in  a set of C++  classes and utilities for JSON based serialization of simple classes.

-bxjsontools allows you to  add JSON (de)serialization functionnalities to your  classes, as  long as  they are  defined from  supported types (typically scalar attributes):  C++ base type (bool,  integer and real numbers),   enumerations,  commonly   used  C++   template  containers (std::string,       std::vector<>,      std::list<>,       std::map<>, std::array<>...).
+bxjsontools allows you to  add JSON based (de)serialization functionnalities to your  classes, as  long as  they are  defined from  supported types (typically scalar attributes):  C++ base types (bool,  integer and real numbers),   enumerations,  commonly   used  C++   template  containers (std::string,       std::vector<>,      std::list<>,       std::map<>, std::array<>...).
 Support for a few classes from the Boost library is